eprovst/DomainColoring.jl/docs/src/usage/tutorial.md

 Let us now see how the phase of this function behaves in the complex plane.
-First, if you haven't already, we need to load `DomainColoring.jl` and an appropriate Makie backend (our suggestion is `GLMakie` if you're experimenting from the Julia REPL):
+First, if you haven't already, we need to load `DomainColoring.jl` and an appropriate backend (our suggestion is `GLMakie` if you're experimenting from the Julia REPL):
 ```@example
 using CairoMakie, DomainColoring